AmenGemechu/Portofolio2/README.md

 * As a user, I can navigate with ease throughout the site.

-* As a user, I can use play the online game on mobile as well as desktop with ease.
+* As a user, I can play the online game on mobile as well as desktop with eassily.

 * As a user, I can understand which image represents which simbole by reading the text desplayed underneath.

-* As a user, I can switch between the intr-page and contest area.
+* As a user, I can switch between the first-page and contest area with just one click.
+* As a user, I can simply refresh my memories on the rules without having to go for a search ealse where.

 ## Skeleton